hanyang-hu/S3FVIN/README.md

 # LieFVIN
 Modifed from the code for paper "Lie Group Forced Variational Integrator Networks for Learning and Control of Robot Systems".
 The original repository is at https://thaipduong.github.io/LieFVIN/.

+I am trying to use unit quaternions to represent the rotation instead, inspired by [this paper](https://mathweb.ucsd.edu/~mleok/pdf/ShLe2017_quaternions.pdf).

-Please check out the paper here: https://arxiv.org/pdf/2211.16006.pdf
+Please check out the original paper of LieFVIN here: https://arxiv.org/pdf/2211.16006.pdf

 ## Dependencies
 The code has been tested with Ubuntu 18.04, Python 3.8 and the following packages: